 10. make a list of goals

 I love having a lot of things to do but it can also be overwhelming.
 Organizing my tasks helps me let go of some things for a future date and prioritize the things that need to be done immediately.
-I’m obsessed with Evernote and love how it lets you create notebooks for your notes, which add an extra layer of cataloging that ocd folks like me can get on board with.

 11. make a list of past accomplishments